SDG&E offers cold-weathertips for saving energy, money.

 • Run the dishwasher only when full.

-SDG&E offers rebates on qualified high-efficiency natural gas furnaces, water heaters, attic and wall insulation and other home-improvement items.
+SDG&E offers rebates on qualified high-efficiency water heaters, attic and wall insulation and other home-improvement items.
 Energy-efficiency program information and applications are available at www.sdge.com.

-For eligible customers with limited income, SDG&E offers a 20 percent rate discount on monthly energy bills through the California Alternate Rates for Energy (CARE) program and free energy-saving home improvements, including repair or replacement of qualifying home furnaces, through the Energy Team.
-Income guidelines have been revised for these programs to allow more customers to be eligible.
-One-time, winter-bill assistance also is available for eligible customers through the Neighbor-to-Neighbor program.
+For eligible customers with limited income, SDG&E offers a 20-percent rate discount on monthly gas bills through the California Alternate Rates for Energy (CARE) program and free energy-saving home improvements, including repair or replacement of qualifying home furnaces, through the Energy Team program.

-For more information on conservation and simple home improvement tips, as well as energy-efficiency rebates and applications, customers should visit SDG&E’s Web site at www.sdge.com, or call SDG&E toll-free at (800) 411-SDGE (7343).
-Customers are asked to have their account number handy for faster service.
+For more information on conservation and simple home-improvement tips, as well as energy-efficiency rebates and assistance programs, customers should visit SDG&E’s Web site at www.sdge.com, or call SDG&E toll-free at (800) 411-SDGE (7343).

 CategorySan Diego Gas & Electric , Sempra Energy